vivekmishra-sft/vivekmishra-sft.github.io/README.md

-## Welcome to Mishraji.in
+## Welcome to Demo repository

-This website is a place for learning technology related things.
+This website is just for learning things about git.

 ### Few Posts to get started